 clanker mcp --transport http --listen 127.0.0.1:39393

 This starts a local MCP endpoint.
-Agents — OpenClaw, Claude Code, Codex, Hermes — connect to it via standard Model Context Protocol and can query live infrastructure without credentials leaving the machine.
+Agents — OpenClaw, Claude Code, Codex, Hermes — connect to it via standard Model Context Protocol and can query live infrastructure without raw credentials leaving the machine.
+Selected evidence may still be sent to the configured model provider or hosted feature.
 See full MCP and agent documentation for configuration patterns.

 Clanker Cloud is purpose-built for teams moving from vibe coding to production and lean DevOps teams that need investigation, cost visibility, and safer change management without agent rollout across every host.